 Account type sets how the data will be sent to your accounting system.
 There are three choices of account types in MarginEdge:

 Accounts Payable - used typically just once as shown above.
-Payment accounts set to Accounts Payable will be sent as a Bill to an accounts payable account.
+Payment accounts set to Accounts Payable will be sent as a Bill to an accounts payable account (DO NOT MAP THIS)

 Checking - Invoices closed to payment accounts set as Account Type "checking" will be sent as a bill to your accounts payable along with a check payment marking the invoice as paid by the checking account mapped under the accounting system account.
 Checking is the account type recommended for Invoices paid with checks upon delivery.

-Credit Card (QuickBooks Online Only) - Invoices closed to account type "Credit Card" will report a credit card charge to the mapped account (must be a Credit Card account in QuickBooks).
+Credit Card (only available for QuickBooks and Sage Intacct) - Invoices closed to account type "Credit Card" will report a credit card charge to the mapped account (must be a Credit Card account in QuickBooks).
 If no vendor is mapped, the name of the vendor paid will show up as a memo on your credit card register.
-If the vendor is mapped, you will see it listed on the register under vendor and it will appear as an expense on your Vendor transaction list of the mapped vendor.
+If the vendor is mapped, you will see the vendor listed as the payee on the credit card register and it will appear as an expense on your Vendor transaction list for the mapped vendor.
 For QuickBooks Online, an image will also be exported with the Credit Card Payment Account.
 For more details on what Credit Card type payment account exports will look like in the accounting system, click here. *Note: Credit Card payment types cannot be mapped to a bank account.

 Xero accounting system does not allow manual journal entries to be posted to bank accounts.
 This means payment accounts set as account type "checking" or "other" cannot be mapped to a bank account in Xero.
 A clearing or balance sheet account must be set up and mapped for payment to be exported.